Spatial planning and planning policy

 Neighbourhood planning is a way for local communities to shape the development of the area in which they live.
 Once 'made', neighbourhood plans form part of the statutory development plan in determining planning applications.
-Further guidance is available on the neighbourhood planning page.

 Local Development Orders

 Local Development Orders are a tool used by local authorities to allow the forward grant of planning permission for specific uses within defined areas.
 The principal aim of which is to streamline the planning process and to provide greater certainty for landowners and developers alike.
-Further guidance is available on the Local Development Orders page.

 Information on Manchester Airport's Sustainable Development Plan and community outreach sessions can be found on our airport planning page.